 The Epson WorkForce ES-400 was one of the most user friendly models we tested, and it shared the top score of 8 out of 10 with its main competitor, the Fujitsu iX500 ScanSnap.
 Setup was a breeze with the Epson, we had software installed, the scanner talking to the computer, and fresh scans being saved to the hard drive within 10 minutes of cutting the box open.
 We also had no problems with jamming when it came to the document feeder and output paper tray.

 With a list price of $350 and a retail price that is often below the $300 mark, the Epson WorkForce ES-400 offers a relatively low price for accessing the benefits of a high-end document scanner.
 Also, if you end up scanning lots of very long (50+ page) documents, it may be worth spending a bit more to get the speed of the Fujitsu iX500 ScanSnap.

 The Epson WorkForce ES-400 is a good all-around document scanner that offers high end performance at a relatively low price.
-However, its 10-page document feeder may feel a bit limiting if you scan lots of long documents it offers the best convenience to price ratio that we've found.
+It isn't the fastest model around, but if you scan lots of long documents it offers the best convenience to price ratio that we've found.